neu-se/CS4530-CS5500-Spring-2021/assignments/hw1.md

 ### Part 1: Documenting the design
 Avery's first prototype implementation of Covey.Town was unreadable spaghetti code that was deemed "Not Satisfactory" by upper management and was rejected.
-Avery spent the whole weekend trying to rewrite it following the design principles covered in Lesson 1.X.
+Avery spent the whole weekend trying to rewrite it following the design principles covered in Lessons 1.2-1.3.
 Avery's done an OK job at this, and the code is much better, but it's still missing design documents.
 Your first task is to review Avery's code and document the design.

 Review Avery's code to understand the role of the following types, and create a CRC card for each: